Have you ever woken up with a stiff neck?

 For chronic neck pain, you may need a more intense treatment plan.
 The most serious option is surgery, though this is rarely required.
 It is important you discuss all of your options with your Baltimore pain physician to devise a treatment plan that will meet your needs.

 In the end, even the slightest wrong movement can cause a sprain, strain, or a muscle spasm and cause many painful symptoms.
-However, there is relief available if you choose to use Baltimore’s leading pain relief center, The Pain Doctors.
+However, there is relief available if you choose to use Baltimore’s leading pain relief center, Complete Pain Care.

-Specializing in treating neck pain using a variety of treatment options, your neck pain will soon be a thing of the past if you choose to work with the talented team at The Pain Doctors.
+Specializing in treating neck pain using a variety of treatment options, your neck pain will soon be a thing of the past if you choose to work with the talented team at Complete Pain Care.

-Contact us today and see how The Pain Doctors can treat your neck pain using advanced techniques and holistic approaches.
+Contact us today and see how Complete Pain Care can treat your neck pain using advanced techniques and holistic approaches.